niftytyro/chippie/README.md

 Chippie works fine with CHIP-8 roms, though there are a few things I wish to do before I can call this finished:

 - Adding a _nice_ UI for selecting ROMs and debugging info and such
-- Adding nobs for things like adjusting frame rate, toggling clipping/wrapping behavior for display, etc
+- Adding knobs for things like adjusting frame rate, toggling clipping/wrapping behavior for display, etc
 - Also, probably extending it to cover SCHIP & XO-CHIP (_no promises though_)

 I will probably touch on those things in the near future.
 But for now, I am signing off from this project.